 **This post may contain affiliate links to products I love.
 It cost you nothing extra but I earn a small commission when you order through them.
 These links help support this blog.**

 Thanks for visiting, please share!

 Fall is my favorite time of the year, it always has been.
 I look forward to Fall activities, pumpkin spice everything and most of all, cooler weather.
-Although the calendar states that Fall has finally come, the weather here in Arkansas hasn’t gotten the memo!
 We are starting to see some leaves falling to the ground here and there, but our daily temperatures are still in the mid to upper nineties.
 So typical for our weather, here in the south.
-Is it still warm where you are, or are you lucky enough to feel fall in the air?

 So it looks like I will be waiting a little longer for those cooler temps, but that doesn’t mean I have to wait on the pumpkin.
 Thank goodness, because I don’t think I could have passed up a slice of this cheesecake even if I had wanted to.

 I love pumpkin, cream cheese, and cinnamon, so it was only natural that I combine them for a new recipe on the blog.
 Right?
 Now, before you say it, I know that pumpkin cheesecake is not a new recipe and that you could probably Google it and have it come up ten thousand.